Services recommended by Preditors

 publishers, they will want your manuscript to look a certain way and are

 likely to reject it without reading a single word if it doesn't, thereby

 branding you as an amateur, their thought being that if you were truly

-serious about your craft, you would take the time in advance to learn
+serious about your craft, you would have taken the time in advance to learn

 what their format specifications actually are.
 Double-spaced 12 pt.
 Times

 New Roman font is almost universally acceptable to publishers.

 your publisher will have specific requirements in terms of margins and

 other layout issues, but will usually allow you to choose font and pitch.